 One of the existing chlorination basins was converted to a post flow equalization basin to reduce the instantaneous flow that would be discharged to the chlorine contact basin, dechlorination facility, step aeration facility, and Gunpowder Creek.
 The decanters are designed to decant at an average flow of 4.8 MGD for each of the larger basins and 3.1 MGD for each of the smaller basins.
 During the storm flow mode, simultaneous decanting by more than one basin can occur, creating the need for the flow equalization basin to dampen the peak flows to the downstream final treatment facilities.
 The post flow equalization basin includes two submersible pumps with variable speed drives to pump the SBR effluent to the chlorine contact basin for chlorination, dechlorination and post aeration.
 Chlorine and sulfur dioxide feed rates are automatically adjusted based on effluent flow.

-Start-up of the SBR basins began in late April 1996, with one large and one small basin initially being put into operation.
+Start-Up Start-up of the SBR basins began in late April 1996, with one large and one small basin initially being put into operation.
 As with most facilities, the start-up period was not trouble free.
 An average of approximately 0.9 MGD of influent wastewater was diverted to the two SBR basins during May 1996, and the plant failed to meet its discharge permit limits during this first month of operation.
 Several factors could have contributed to the initial poor performance of the SBRs.
 For example, in an effort to achieve a higher level of treatment as quickly as possible, the two new SBR basins were brought on line before the concrete grade beam around the tank was completed.
 For this reason, they could not be operated at their normal water level.
 This decreased the treatment capacity of the units.
 Another contributing factor could have been insufficient time for the microorganisms to become acclimated to the new environment.

 Performance of the facility steadily improved during the first few months of operation, and the facility met the design effluent limits for BOD, TSS and ammonia by July 1996, achieving less than 1 mg/l of ammonia.
 It is noted that with only half of the SBRs in operation, the two SBR units were treating approximately their design capacity of 1.0 MGD for the months of May, June and July.
 Near the end of August, the other two SBR basins were put into operation.
 Table 3 shows the results of the plant effluent performance during the first five full months of operation as an SBR facility.
 The results show that the plant was in full compliance with its BOD, TSS, ammonia, and dissolved oxygen limits between July and September of 1996.